scaraven/jit-liquidity-rust/README.md

 1. Expand filter by simulating transaction with REVM to figure out whether we have an internal call to the UniswapV3 router (logs?)
     - This can be used to catch value provided by protocols which deploy DEFI strategies on-chain
 2. Allow bundling of multiple swaps to the same pool
-3. Migrate to using MEV-Share event stream and figure out whether I can use public mempool txs as well
+3. Migrate to using MEV-Share event stream and figure out whether it targets public mempool transactions
+4. Create end-end simulation example with integration tests
+5. Health checker in rust, pulls the switch if something is going drastically wrong
+6. Output formatter, allows user to see what the bot is doing

 ### Capabilities
 The bot should operate as follows: